russjeffery/DudaAPI-Slate/source/includes/_errors.md

 400 | Bad Request - The data given in the request failed validation.
 Inspect the response body for details (see Error data structure for details).
-401 | Unauthorized - Duda failed to authenticate your request 404 | Not Found -- The specified method / path could not be found 405 | Method Not Allowed -- You tried to access the method 500 | This usually means there was a problem on Duda's end.
+401 | Unauthorized - Duda failed to authenticate your request 404 | Not Found -- The specified method / path could not be found 405 | Method Not Allowed -- The GET/POST/DELETE/PUT Method you input is not supported for this path 500 | This usually means there was a problem on Duda's end.
 Double check to make sure your data sent is correct then reach out to Duda for help.

 When Duda detects an error in your request, we will respond with a 400 (Bad Request) HTTP response and return a JSON error object: